chrisspen/django-chroniker/README.md

 Add 'chroniker' to the INSTALLED_APPS list in your settings.py.

-If you're using South (which you should be), install Chroniker's models by running:
+If you're using Django 1.7 or higher (which you should be), install Chroniker's models by running:

     python manage.py migrate